 - Dosing changes.
 Levodopa may be dosed more frequently, in order to reduce periods of low levodopa concentration in the brain.
 The individual dose may be reduced, or may be maintained as is, whichever produces the best symptomatic effect.
 The dosing schedule may be adjusted to avoid mealtimes, and the diet may be changed to reduce the amount of protein. - Additional medications.
 Drugs that delay the breakdown of dopamine can help reduce wearing off.
-These include catechol-O-methyl transferase (COMT) inhibitors (entacapone, tolcapone) and monoamine oxidase B (MAO-B) inhibitors (selegiline, rasagiline, safinamide).
-Dopamine agonists (pramipexole, ropinirole) mimic the effect of dopamine, providing symptomatic benefit directly.
+These include catechol-O-methyl transferase (COMT) inhibitors (Entacapone [Comtan®], Tolcapone [Tasmar®], Opicapone [Ongentys®]) and monoamine oxidase B (MAO-B) inhibitors (Selegiline [Eldepryl®, Zelapar®], rasagiline [Azilect®], safinamide [Xadago®]).
+Dopamine agonists (Pramipexole [Mirapex®, Mirapex ER®], Ropinirole [Requip®, Requip XL®], Rotigotine [Neupro®]) mimic the effect of dopamine, providing symptomatic benefit directly.
+Istradefylline (NourianzTM) inhibits another brain chemical called adenosine that modulates dopamine signaling.
+An extended-release amantadine, Gocovri[®] is taken once daily at night and is indicated for both the treatment of levodopa-induced dyskinesias and for reduction of OFF time.